Mascott106/Vantage-PD/README.md

 # Vantage PD

-Vantage PD is a tabletop dice roller for Playdate, designed for RPGs and board games.
-It features a clean UI, sound effects, and support for a wide range of dice, including d4, d6, d8, d10, d12, d20, d100, and a coin flip.
+A dice roller app for the Playdate console that supports various dice types and features.

 ## Features

-- Roll virtual dice: Coin, d4, d6, d8, d10, d12, d20, d100
-- Each die is visually represented by a distinct polygonal shape
-- Results are displayed in a large, clear font inside the dice
-- Navigate between dice types with the d-pad
+- **Dice Types:**
+  - Coin (Heads/Tails)
+  - d4 (Triangle)
+  - d6 (Square)
+  - d8 (Octagon)
+  - d10 (Pentagon)
+  - d12 (Hexagon)
+  - d20 (Decagon)
+  - d100 (50-sided polygon)

+- **Core Features:**
+  - Visual representation of each die type using geometric shapes
+  - Random number generation using uptime and accelerometer data
-- Sound effects for rolling and flipping
+  - Sound effects for rolling and flipping with random playback rate variation
+  - Advantage/Disadvantage mode for all dice except coin
-- Clean, readable UI using Roobert fonts
+  - Clean, modern UI with Roobert fonts
-- Fast and responsive controls

-## Controls
-- **A**: Roll the current die / flip the coin
+- **Controls:**
+  - A: Roll/Flip
-- **Left/Right**: Change dice type
+  - Left/Right: Change dice type
+  - Up: Toggle advantage mode
+  - Down: Toggle disadvantage mode

+- **UI Elements:**
+  - Dice type indicator at top
+  - Result display in center
+  - Button prompts at bottom
+  - Exclamation mark indicator for advantage/disadvantage mode
+  - Dual result display when advantage/disadvantage is active

+## Recent Updates

+- Added advantage/disadvantage mode
+- Improved shape drawing for all dice types
+- Enhanced random number generation
+- Added sound effects with playback rate variation
+- Updated UI with Roobert fonts
+- Optimized shape sizes and positioning
+- Added visual indicators for advantage/disadvantage mode
+- Improved result text positioning and scaling

+## Development

+This project is built using the Playdate SDK and Lua programming language.
+The app is designed to be simple yet feature-rich, providing a satisfying dice rolling experience on the Playdate console.

-## Getting Started
+## License
-1. Make sure you have the Playdate SDK installed and environment variables set up.
-2. Build the project using the provided scripts or your preferred method.
-3. Run the game in the Playdate Simulator or package it for your device.

-For more information on Playdate development, see the [Playdate SDK documentation](https://sdk.play.date/).
+This project is licensed under the MIT License - see the LICENSE file for details.